 - Have I ever felt this way before?

-- What was I doing when I saw that I was short of breath?
+- What was I doing when I realized that I was short of breath?

 - How long have I been short of breath?